10 Functional Core Exercises for Stability and Strength

 4. Bear Crawl

 The bear crawl is a multiplanar exercise that entails motion in both the sagittal and transverse planes and aims to enhance core stability, balance, and coordination.
-The muscles of the back, hips, rectus abdominis, obliques, transverse abdominis, and legs muscles are targeted by the bear crawl.
+The muscles of the back, hips, rectus abdominis, obliques, transverse abdominis, and legs muscles are targeted by this functional core stability exercise.

 Man performs bear crawl exercise in the gym.